ESG and Covid-19: How employers can promote seafarer wellbeing7 April 2021

 The IMO has highlighted that mental health issues can result in decreased performance and even serious maritime accidents.
 This underscores the importance of implementing appropriate measures to promote seafarer wellbeing.

-The Covid-19 pandemic has brought crew welfare to the attention of investors as Paul Taylor, Global Head of Shipping and Offshore at Société Générale CIB, notes, “Banks and lessors are increasingly looking at the social side, particularly crew welfare, which has been very prevalent during the Covid-19 crisis in terms of the inability to change crews – it’s been a real humanitarian issue”, in “The Sustainability Imperative: ESG – Reshaping the funding and governance of shipping”.
+The Covid-19 pandemic has brought crew welfare to the attention of investors as Paul Taylor, Global Head of Shipping and Offshore at Société Générale CIB, notes, “Banks and lessors are increasingly looking at the social side, particularly crew welfare, which has been very prevalent during the Covid-19 crisis in terms of the inability to change crews – it’s been a real humanitarian issue”, in “The Sustainability Imperative – Part 1”.
 It is likely that protecting seafarer wellbeing will become more of a commercial and legal imperative over the coming years and is something that should be kept under regular review as further industry guidance on this issue emerges.